 Levinski added that the district's participation might make it more eligible for grant funding.
 Additionally, the training for the program is free, he said.

-"This sounded like a
+"This sounded like a no-brainer to me," Levinski wrote.

 Still discontent, the district now has filed a grievance citing the Public Employees Bargaining Act and the Collective Bargaining Agreement with the district board of education.